Daniel-Makhoba-Emmanuel/Full-stack-k8s-lab/Problems-and-solutions-faced.md

 ### Solution
 I didn't realize that postgres runs an initDB on that path to check if it's empty.
 I fixed that by deleting the init container, but I was still getting the same error.
 I realized that the pvc (with the edited path) used was still available and the pod was connecting to it.
-I deleted the old pvc and re-ran the manifest, which successfully provisioned the pod
+I deleted the old pvc and re-ran the manifest, which successfully provisioned the pod.